svmiller/svmiller.github.io/for-students.md

 I never used [my alma mater’s writing center](https://cstw.osu.edu/writing-center) when I was an undergraduate.
 In hindsight, I wish I did.
 Clemson’s political science students needs to take better advantage of this resource.
 Check [The Writing Center at Clemson](http://www.clemson.edu/centers-institutes/writing/) for resources to help you with your papers and other writing pursuits.

 Borrowing from my friend [Andy Owsiak](http://www.andrewowsiak.org/for-students.html)'s (Georgia) resources, I also recommend the following books to help you with writing.
-The Handley (2014), McCloskey (2000), and Thomson (2011) books are my recommendations though the focus of both is in economics.
+The Handley (2014), McCloskey (2000), and Thomson (2011) books are my recommendations though the focus is not strictly on academic writing in political science.
+Handley's book is about writing for the web while McCloskey and Thomson are writing for economists.

 - Becker, Howard S. 1986. *Writing for Social Scientists: How to Start and Finish your Thesis, Book, or Article*.
 Chicago: University of Chicago Press.
 - Handley, Ann.
 2014. [*Everybody Writes: Your Go-To Guide to Creating Ridiculously Good Content.*](http://www.amazon.com/Everybody-Writes-Go-Creating-Ridiculously/dp/1118905555/ref=tmm_hrd_swatch_0?_encoding=UTF8&qid=&sr=) Hoboken: John Wiley & Sons, Inc.